Skip to Main Content

 • Then I'd DROP each of those terms in a search box, as I've done here in APA PsycInfo:

-Advanced search screen with 3 boxes.
-1st box: dogs 2nd box: therapy 3rd box: autism
+3 search boxes in a database with these terms: 1st box: dogs 2nd box: therapy 3rd box: autism

 • Next, I'd try coming up with other terms to OR into my search, as I've done here:

-Advanced search page with 3 boxes.
-1st box: dogs OR pets OR animals 2nd box: therapy 3rd box: autism
+3 search boxes in a database with these terms: 1st box: dogs or pets or animals 2nd box: therapy 3rd box: autism

 • Finally, I'll look at my results and edit my search to incorporate any new terms I discover.
 After seeing this record...